-- Materials provide various assessment tools and resources, including embedded questioning in student materials, an assessment guide, and an online assessment generator that could be used to support teachers when planning instruction, intervention, and extensions. - The information gathered from the assessment tools helps teachers when planning core science instruction.
-Although the materials provide formative and summative assessments in the Student Textbook, like in the Learn by Doing STEAM Reader, the Assessment section at the back contains questions related to each core concept; however, they do not suggest ways to make instructional decisions based on the assessments.
-The materials also include an assessment generator that can be used to create a custom assessment of the material and an Assessment Guide, which offers a range of tools for evaluation and questioning, including multiple-choice and open-ended questions and performance tasks.
-However, it lacks support materials or resources to help teachers analyze and interpret the data to support planning instruction, intervention, and extension activities from the data they collect. - The information gathered from the assessment tools helps teachers plan differentiated instruction.
-The information gathered from the assessment tools lacks guidance when planning core and differentiated instruction.
-In the Teacher Program Guide K-8, the information provided states, "Level 1 learners will require more time and content from STEM and art projects in conjunction with story books.".
+- Materials provide various assessment tools and resources, including embedded questioning in student materials, an assessment guide, and an online assessment generator that can be used to support teachers when planning instruction, intervention, and extensions.
+The information gathered from the assessment tools helps teachers when planning core science and differentiated instruction.
+The Assessment Generator online tool can be used to create a custom assessment.
+The Assessment Guide Grade 1 Teacher Edition offers a range of tools for evaluation and questioning, including multiple-choice and open-ended questions and performance tasks. - In the Teacher Program Guide Grades K-8 Science, the information provided states, "Level 1 learners will require more time and content from STEM and art projects in conjunction with story books."
 Level 2 students must follow the original scope and sequence and work on additional projects at home.
 Level 3 students continue the scope and sequence and can complete the advanced learner content and advanced STEM projects.
 Benchmark tests determine levels.
-This limited guidance does not support effective instructional planning targeted to students' needs.
-Another example in the Teacher Textbook front matter materials provides an Assessment Database section.
-This section briefly describes the assessment resources but does not explicitly state how to utilize the resources to guide instructional planning.